NASA-IMPACT/veda-config/README.md

 datasets: './datasets/*.data.mdx'
 discoveries: './discoveries/*.discoveries.mdx'
 ```
-But the content can be stores wherever you'd like.
+But the content can be stored wherever you'd like.

 ### Thematic Areas
 TODO: info